DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 The two histograms in fig. 4 show a total increase in the number of days with recorded activity for the imputed data as we would expect.
 They also show that the increases fell mostly in the lower bins.
-This results in the low mean and median values for the imputed data set as seen in table 2.
+This results in the lower mean and median values for the imputed data set as seen in table 2.